nuejs/nue/packages/nuejs.org/docs/page-layout.md

   - Blog: /blog/
 ```

-This will add a a menu trigger element under the global header
+This will add a menu trigger element under the global header.

 ```
 <header>